Home > Blog > 10 questions to ask your Ontario movers before hiring them

 9. What is your cancellation policy?

-Oftentimes there are a few discount options with moving companies.
-Senior discount which is offered almost everywhere.
-Seasonal discount if you’re moving out of the usual season.
-Perhaps even a member’s discount.
+Oftentimes, there are a few discount options with moving companies.
+Senior discount is offered almost everywhere.
+Seasonal discounts if you’re moving out of the usual season are also present.
+There is even a member’s discount sometimes.
+Don’t be shy, and always ask for a discount.
+It’s the easiest way to save a good chunk of money.